What are solar panels?

 Thin Film Solar Panels (TFSP)

-- More affordable than monocrystalline and polycrystalline panels
+- Typically more affordable than monocrystalline and polycrystalline solar panels

 - Performance is not impacted by extremely high temperatures, making them a good choice for hot climates

-- Less efficient than and monocrystalline and polycrystalline panels, so you require more panels to get the same output.
+- Generally less efficient than monocrystalline and polycrystalline panels, so you may require more panels to get the same output.

 - Tend to degrade faster than monocrystalline and polycrystalline solar panels

 Solar Panel Efficiency

 PERC and half-cell may improve efficiency depending on your household environment.